Yukon Northern Lights Tour: 4 Days in Whitehorse

-A four-day escorted journey to Whitehorse, where Gold Rush history meets the aurora borealis.
+Where Gold Rush history meets the aurora borealis.

-Three nights planned for reasonable viewing opportunity
+Three nights are planned to improve the viewing opportunity.

 Headline photo: Green aurora curtains sweep across the night sky above Whitehorse, while the lights of the city reflect in the still waters of the Yukon River below.